What to Bring

 - Daypack in good repair with comfortable shoulder / waist straps.

-- 2 garbage bags for dirty clothes / waterproofing items in your daypack while you’re walking.
+- A bag for dirty clothes / waterproofing items in your daypack while you’re walking.

 - 2-3 Zip lock bags for waterproofing cameras, carrying rubbish in your daypack, etc.